Wounds

 finally have somewhere to go.

 For chronic, complex, and slow-healing wounds — diabetic ulcers, vascular wounds, surgical breakdowns, radiation injury, and beyond.
-Standard wound care meets state-of-the-art healing options in Sioux Falls' dedicated wound care practice.
+A dedicated specialty practice that works alongside your existing care team.
 Specialized training.
-The same provider, every visit.
+Coordinated care.

 at intake